-- The not rounded and unweighted average grade for the elements of the master's final project is 9 or higher. - b.
-The not rounded and unweighted average grade for the other parts of the master's final examination is 8 or higher. - c.
-The grade for no more than one study unit was 6.0. - d.
-The student has completed his/her master's programme within a maximum of three years.
-In case the student follows a two-master's programme, the student must have completed his/her master's programme within a maximum of four and a half years.
+- a.
+The not rounded and unweighted average grade for the elements of the master's final project is 9.0 or higher. - b.
+The not rounded and unweighted average grade for the other parts of the master's final examination is 8.0 or higher. - c.
+For a maximum of two study units of the master's programme, two grades are recorded in the student information system.
+All other study units have only one recorded grade.

+- d.
+For each study unit of the master's programme, the highest grade recorded in the student information system is 6.5 or higher. - e.
+The student has completed his/her master's programme within a maximum of two years and six months.
+In case the student follows a two-master's programme, he/she must have completed his/her master's programme within a maximum of three years and nine months.